 As a member of the Research Concentration Program (RCP), PGY4 year provides the opportunity to dedicate a substantial focus to research and I am very excited to build on my research interests in global mental health and exploring the use of new internet-based technologies such as iCBT and mobile apps to delivery care.
 At the end of my PGY-2 year I had the opportunity to work with a group of global mental health researchers on developing a policy platform for expanding access to mental health in the developing world and presented our findings at the IMF-World Bank Spring Meetings in Washington D.C.
 We have worked to further this agenda through other research grants and publications.
 My focus for the coming year will be to conduct a study to evaluate the use of a mobile mental health app to enhance treatment for college students at HUHS.

 Coming into my final year of residency I continue to be awed at the opportunities and experiences at our fingertips from collaborations with faculty on book chapters, co-leading teaching seminars to the psychodynamic psychotherapy dinners at faculty members’ homes!
 I also never miss the fascinating line-up of speakers at the monthly global psychiatry dinners or the Partners-wide behavioral health meetings.
 These experiences have been an unbelievable launching pad as I look forward to a career in research and further work in child psychiatry.

-Having gone to undergrad at Harvard, coming to Boston for residency has been like coming home!
-It has been so much fun to re-connect with old friends and also to get to bond with my co-residents exploring the incredible cultural scene and vibrant nightlife in Boston.
-Add to that the chance to take long walks along the Charles river with my husband and adorable 2.5 year old, Alex and explore the amazing parks around Harvard Square– we could not be more happy in our community in Cambridge!
+Having done undergrad at Harvard, being in Boston for residency has been like coming home!
+It’s been wonderful to re-connect with old friends and bond with my co-residents while exploring the incredible cultural and musical scene in Boston.
+Add to that runs along the Charles River and exploring the amazing parks with my husband and 3-year old – we could not be happier in our community in Cambridge!